TurunenP/Crypto-App/README.md

 Make changes and commit (git commit -am 'Add new feature') Push to the branch (git push origin feature/new-feature) Create a pull request

-## Getting started
-Clone the repository on a directory of your choice.